ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/Analyze-IoT-Weather-Station-Data-via-Connected-Data-Architecture/tutorial-2.md

 ## Prerequisites

-- Downloaded and Installed Latest HDF and HDP Sandboxes on Local Machine
+- Downloaded and Installed Latest [HDF and HDP Sandboxes](https://hortonworks.com/downloads) on Local Machine
-- Downloaded and Installed Latest Raspbian OS onto Raspberry Pi
+- Downloaded and Installed Latest [Raspbian OS](https://www.raspberrypi.org/downloads/raspbian/) onto Raspberry Pi
     - If you need help installing Raspbian OS onto the Raspberry Pi, refer to Appendix A.
-- Downloaded and Installed Docker Engine on Local Machine
+- Downloaded and Installed [Docker Engine](https://docs.docker.com/engine/installation/) on Local Machine
+    - Set [Docker Memory to 12GB](https://docs.docker.com/docker-for-mac/#preferences) to run both HDF and HDP Sandboxes on one laptop.
+        - Link above will take you to Docker preferences for Mac.
+In the Docker documentation, choose your OS.
 - Downloaded the latest [MiNiFi Toolkit](https://nifi.apache.org/minifi/download.html) onto your local machine
 - Read Analyze IoT Weather Station Data via Connected Data Architecture Intro